distro/distro.github.com/docs/en/contributing.md

 start writing rbuilds for your favourite packages.
 As usual coordination on [IRC](#irc) or through issues is advised (and wanted).

+To easily contribute rbuilds you should fork [this](https://github.com/distro/source) repository on github and work on the multiverse branch.

+When you start working on an rbuild open an issue on that repository so everyone knows what rbuilds are being worked on and in what state they are.

+When you have done your rbuild, digested it (packo-build digest file.rbuild) (every version has to be digested) send a pull request, it will be merged as soon as possible and checked by a trusted user.

+When an rbuild is checked and made sure it's working and not dangerous it will be moved in the universe branch.

+To become a trusted user just write enough rbuilds, contribute enough and be present on IRC, if you aren't a dick you will become trusted :)

 Package manager writing
 -----------------------
 If you think the package manager misses a feature or a module head to the